Socal-Nix-User-Group/socal-nug/content/blog/one-year-of-snug.md

 {{ blog_oneyearsnug_timeline_event(
     title="Scale 20x",
-    content="Dan, Dan and Ben got roped into boothing at SCALE for the Nix booth. " )}}
+    content="Dan, Daniel and Ben got roped into boothing at SCALE for the Nix booth. " )}}

 > SCALE Network runs on Nix!